How to gamble from Tamil Nadu

 Although gambling is very present in Tamil Nadu, the vast majority of it is illegal.

-It is clear that the government is focused on catching those organizing gambling, although the latest law amendments make it clear that they are also going after online gamblers directly.
+It is clear that the government is focused on catching those organizing gambling, although the latest attempt to amend the law makes it clear that they are looking to make it harder as a player to gamble from TN as well.

 Disclaimer: This material is for general information only and is not intended as legal advice and no duty of care is owed to any reader.
 The readers of this material are requested to engage their own legal counsel in order to make any legal or business decisions and to obtain legal advice specific to them.